donnerxo/Thronefall-SetDayTimer-Mod/README.md

 Quick Debug: If your game crashes on the third night, a quick re-install of the mod should fix it.
 Otherwise, please get in touch with donnertm on discord.

 # Application
-The SetDayTimer mod was made specifically for the donner's dungeon Thronefall Tournament.
+The SetDayTimer mod was made specifically for a purpose I cannot yet reveal.
 It makes the game harder by giving you a limited amount of time during the day to build / upgrade your castle.
 No other aspect of the game is changed by this mod.

 # Modification
 Currently, I have no way of letting you modify the time limit for each day, you would need to edit the code yourself.
-I may look into this after the tournament.